-Tranche, such other clearing system as may be agreed between the Issuer, the relevant Dealer(s), the Issuing and Paying Agent and the Trustee.
-Initial Delivery of Notes On or before the issue date for each Tranche, the global notes representing Bearer Notes (the " Global Notes ") or the Global Certificates may be deposited with a common depositary for Euroclear and Clearstream, Luxembourg and/or DTC (as applicable).
-Global Notes or Global Certificates may also be deposited with any other clearing system or may be delivered outside any clearing system provided that the method of such delivery has been agreed in advance by the Issuer, the relevant Dealer(s) and the Trustee.
-Registered Notes that are to be credited to one or more clearing systems on issue will be registered in the name of nominees or a common nominee for such clearing systems.
-Currencies Subject to compliance with all relevant laws, regulations and directives, Notes may be issued in any currency agreed between the Issuer and the relevant Dealer(s).
-Maturities The Notes will have such maturities as may be agreed between the Issuer and the relevant Dealer(s), subject to such minimum or maximum maturities as may be allowed or required from time to time by the relevant central bank (or equivalent body) or any laws or regulations applicable to the Issuer or the relevant Specified Currency (as specified in the applicable Final Terms (or Pricing Supplement, as applicable)).
-Specified Denomination The Notes will be in such denominations as may be specified in the applicable Final Terms (or Pricing Supplement, as applicable), subject to compliance with then current laws and regulations and the provisions of the following sentence.
-Notes will have a minimum denomination of $\in 100,000$ (or its equivalent in other currencies as at the date of issue), and in case of any Notes (including Notes denominated in Sterling) which have a maturity of less than one year and in respect of which the issue proceeds are to be accepted by the Issuer in the U.K. or whose issue otherwise constitutes a contravention of Section 19 of the FSMA, the minimum specified denomination shall be £100,000 (or its equivalent in other currencies), unless otherwise permitted by then current law and regulations.
-Fixed Rate Notes Fixed interest will be payable in arrear on the date or dates in each year specified in the applicable Final Terms (or Pricing Supplement, as applicable).
-Floating Rate Notes Floating Rate Notes will bear interest determined separately for each Series as follows: (i) on the same basis as the floating rate under a notional interest rate swap transaction in the relevant Specified Currency (as defined in "Terms and Conditions of the Notes - Interest and Other Calculations - Definitions") governed by an agreement incorporating the ISDA Definitions (as defined in "Terms and Conditions of the Notes - Interest and Other Calculations - Definitions"); or by reference to LIBOR, LIBID, LIMEAN or EURIBOR as may be specified in the applicable Final Terms (or Pricing Supplement, as applicable), in each case, as adjusted for any applicable margin.
+The Notes will be in such denominations as may be specified in the applicable Final Terms (or Pricing Supplement, as applicable), subject to compliance with then current laws and regulations and the provisions of the following sentence.
+Notes will have a minimum denomination of €100,000 (or its equivalent in other currencies as at the date of issue), and in case of any Notes (including Notes denominated in Sterling) which have a maturity of less than one year and in respect of which the issue proceeds are to be accepted by the Issuer in the United Kingdom or whose issue otherwise constitutes a contravention of Section 19 of the FSMA, the minimum specified denomination shall be £100,000 (or its equivalent in other currencies), unless otherwise permitted by then current law and regulations.
+Fixed Rate Notes.....
+Fixed interest will be payable in arrear on the date or dates in each year specified in the applicable Final Terms (or Pricing Supplement, as applicable).
+Floating Rate Notes Floating Rate Notes will bear interest determined separately for each Series as follows: on the same basis as the floating rate under a (i) notional interest rate swap transaction in the relevant Specified Currency (as defined in "Terms and Conditions of the Notes - Interest and Other Calculations - Definitions") governed by an agreement incorporating the ISDA Definitions (as defined in "Terms and Conditions of the Notes -Interest and Other Calculations - Definitions"); or by reference to LIBOR, LIBID, LIMEAN or (ii) EURIBOR as may be specified in the applicable Final Terms (or Pricing Supplement, as applicable), in each case, as adjusted for any applicable margin.
 Interest periods will be specified in the applicable Final Terms (or Pricing Supplement, as applicable).
-Zero Coupon Notes Zero Coupon Notes may be issued at their nominal amount or at a discount to it and will not bear interest.
-Interest Periods and Interest Rates The length of the interest periods for the Notes and the applicable interest rate or its method of calculation may differ from time to time or be constant for any Series.
+Zero Coupon Notes.....
+Zero Coupon Notes may be issued at their nominal amount or at a discount to it and will not bear interest.
+Interest Periods and Interest The length of the interest periods for the Notes and the applicable interest rate or its method of calculation may Rates differ from time to time or be constant for any Series.
 Notes may have a maximum interest rate, a minimum interest rate, or both.
 The use of interest accrual periods permits the Notes to bear interest at different rates in the same interest period.
 All such information will be set out in the applicable Final Terms (or Pricing Supplement, as applicable).
 Redemption Subject to any purchase and cancellation or early redemption or redemption by instalments, the Notes will be redeemed on the Maturity Date (as specified in the applicable Final Terms (or Pricing Supplement, as applicable)) at 100 per cent. of their nominal amount.
-Redemption by Instalments The Final Terms (or Pricing Supplement, as applicable) issued in respect of each issue of Notes that are redeemable in two or more instalments will set out the dates on which, and the amounts in which, such Notes may be redeemed.
+The Final Terms (or Pricing Supplement, as applicable) Redemption by Instalments.. issued in respect of each issue of Notes that are redeemable in two or more instalments will set out the dates on which, and the amounts in which, such Notes may be redeemed.
 Other Notes Terms applicable to high interest Notes, low interest Notes, step-up Notes, step-down Notes and any other type of Note that the Issuer and the relevant Dealers may agree to issue under the Programme will be set out in a supplementary prospectus (if applicable).
-Optional Redemption The Final Terms (or Pricing Supplement, as applicable) issued in respect of each issue of Notes will state whether such Notes may be redeemed prior to their stated maturity at the option of the Issuer (either in whole or in part) and/or the holders, and if so the terms applicable to such redemption.
-Early Redemption Except as provided in "- Optional Redemption" above, Notes will be redeemable at the option of the Issuer prior to maturity only for tax reasons.
-Please see "Terms and Conditions of the Notes - Redemption, Purchase and Options".
-Change of Control If so specified in the applicable Final Terms (or Pricing Supplement, as applicable), each holder will have the right to require the redemption of its Notes if a Change of Control Event occurs.
-Please see " Terms and Conditions of the Notes - Redemption, Purchase and Options ".
-Status of the Notes Subject as described in " Terms and Conditions of the Notes - Negative Pledge ", the Notes constitute the direct, unconditional and unsecured obligations of the Issuer and rank at all times pari passu , without any preference, among themselves and, subject as aforesaid, and save for such exceptions as may be provided by applicable legislation, the payment obligations of the Issuer shall rank at least equally with all other unsecured and unsubordinated indebtedness and any other monetary obligations of the Issuer, present and future.
-Negative Pledge The Notes will have the benefit of a negative pledge as described in " Terms and Conditions of the Notes - Negative Pledge ".
+Optional Redemption.....
+The Final Terms (or Pricing Supplement, as applicable) issued in respect of each issue of Notes will state whether such Notes may be redeemed prior to their stated maturity at the option of the Issuer (either in whole or in part) and/or the holders, and if so the terms applicable to such redemption.